microsoft/playwright/docs/src/api/params.md

 * since: v1.27
 - `exact` <[boolean]>

 Whether to find an exact match: case-sensitive and whole-string.
 Default to false.
+Ignored when locating by a regular expression.

 ## locator-get-by-role-role
 * since: v1.27